Prahlad Jani: Biography

 Prahlad Jani was born on 13 August 1929 in Charada village in India (now in Mehsana district, Gujarat, India).
-According to Jani, he left his home in Gujarat at the age of seven, and went to live in the jungle.

 At the age of 12, Jani underwent a spiritual experience and became a follower of the Hindu goddess Amba.
 From that time, he chose to dress as a female devotee of Amba, wearing a red sari-like garment, jewellery and crimson flowers in his shoulder-length hair.
 Jani was commonly known as Mataji ("[a manifestation of] The Great Mother").
 Jani believed that the Goddess provided him with water which dropped down through a hole in his palate, which allowed him to live without food or drink.

 Since the 1970s, Jani had lived as a hermit in a cave in the forest in Gujarat.
 He died on 26 May 2020 at his native Charada.
 He was given samadhi in his ashram at Gabbar Hill near Ambaji on 28 May 2020.

 Investigations

 Two observational studies and one imaging study of Jani have been conducted.
-The observational studies were one in 2003 and one in 2010, both involving Sudhir Shah, a neurologist at the Sterling Hospitals in Ahmedabad, India, who had studied people claiming to have exceptional abilities, including other fasters such as Hira Ratan Manek.
-In both cases the investigators confirmed Jani's ability to survive healthily without food and water during the testing periods, although neither study was submitted to a scientific journal.
+The observational studies were one in 2003 and one in 2010, both involving Sudhir Shah, an eminent neurologist at the Sterling Hospitals in Ahmedabad, India.
+In both cases the investigators reportedly confirmed Jani's ability to survive healthily without food and water during the testing periods; neither study was submitted to a scientific journal.
 When questioned six days into the 2010 experiment, the DRDO spokesperson announced that the study's findings would be "confidential" until results were established.
-Uninvolved doctors and other critics have questioned the validity of the studies and stated their belief that, although people can survive for days without food or water, it is not possible to survive for years, especially since glucose, a substrate critical to brain function, is not provided.
+Uninvolved doctors and other critics have questioned the validity of the studies and stated the scientific fact that, although people can survive for days without food or water, it is not possible to survive for years, especially since glucose, a substrate critical to brain function, is not provided.